Sometimes It's a Bitch

 "Sometimes It's a Bitch" is a song by American singer Stevie Nicks, written by Billy Falcon and Jon Bon Jovi, who also produced the track alongside Danny Kortchmar.
 It was the first single released from Nicks' compilation album Timespace: The Best of Stevie Nicks (1991).
 The single peaked at number 56 on the US Billboard Hot 100 and reached the top 20 in Australia and Canada.
 A music video for the song was filmed, featuring clips of Nicks from 1981 to 1991.

-Nicks admitted she was unhappy about singing the word "bitch" but decided the message of the song was what mattered.
+The B-side "Desert Angel" was also taken from the compilation, while the song "Battle of the Dragons" had previously featured on the soundtrack for the film American Anthem.